JugalBili/speech-to-speech/README.md

 Note that the first time program is run, it will take longer to initialize since TTS and STT engines need to download their models.

-All subsequent runs will take slightly longer to initialize.
+All subsequent runs will take slightly quicker to initialize.

 ## Credits
 - [canopyai/Orpheus-TTS](https://github.com/canopyai/Orpheus-TTS)